JeongHun0716/vsr-low/README.md

 # Visual-Speech-Recognition-for-Low-Resource-Languages
-Visual Speech Recognition For Low-Resource Languages with Automatic Labels
+Visual Speech Recognition For Low-Resource Languages with Automatic Labels From Whisper Model

-## Models
 This project is still under review process.

 After the review process, we will provide all VSR models, training code, and inference code for low-resource languages.